teambit/bit/README.md

 ## About

-**Bit scales code sharing and reduces the overhead around it**.

-Code sharing is vital for the development and maintenance of your software’s codebase.

-However, the overhead around it can be massive: refactoring code, splitting repositories, configuring packages, maintaining wikis, ownership issues and so on.

-Bit works with **Git and NPM** to create a faster and more collaborative workflow for code sharing.
+**Bit works with Git and NPM to easily share and sync code between projects**.

-With Bit, components and modules from any repository can be instantly shared and made available to use and even develop from other projects.
-0 refactoring, 0 configurations.
+While code sharing speeds your development, it can also generate a lot of overhead when you have to split your repositories and work hard to make changes between them.

+Bit eliminates this overhead by helping you easily isolate and share components from any repository, organize them for your team and sync changes across your projects.

-Teams can collaborate to share their code, develop it from different projects, suggest updates, merge changes and stay in sync.
+Any team member can discover, use and develop components from any project so your team can collaborate, suggest updates, merge changes and stay in sync.
-Popular use cases are UI components (React, Vue etc), Node.js modules, plain Javascript and more.
-Feel free to jump in and give it a try.

-*Bit is a collaborative open source project, actively developed and maintained by a venture-backed team.
-Bit is adopted by more organizations and communities every day.*
+*Bit is a collaborative open source project, actively developed and maintained by a venture-backed tea and used by more teams and communities every day*.

 ## Contents